-This plug requires a mating 3-conductor grounded type outlet as shown.
+This plug requires a mating 3-conductor grounded type outlet, properly grounded.

-If the outlet you are planning to use for this power tool is of the two prong type DO NOT REMOVE OR ALTER THE GROUNDING PRONG IN ANY MANNER.
-Use an adapter as shown and always connect the grounding lug to known ground.

-It it recommended that you have a qualified electrician replace the TWO prong outlet with a properly grounded THREE prong outlet.
+If the outlet you are planning to use for this power tool is of the two prong type, DO NOT REMOVE OR ALTER THE GROUNDING PRONG IN ANY MANNER.
+Have a qualified electrician replace the 2-prong outlet with a grounded 20 amp 3-prong outlet.